danvk/aoc2024/README.md

 Typing out explicit types in Elixir might actually be really annoying in practice since it pushes you to write so many tiny, external helper functions.

 It seems that the sequence of dirpad presses _does_ matter, ever so slightly.
 I have to keep a pool of all the shortest sequences, I can't just pick one.
 This makes the problem blow up.
+For `029A` after the first robot, I have 128 optimal sequences.
+After the second, I have 589824 optimal sequences.

+It might be interesting to see exactly why picking one shortest dirpad sequence doesn't give the optimal result.
+This only seems to be an issue with 2+ robot dirpads in the middle.
+For `029A`, I get a sequence with length 70 instead of 68.